 California state and federal employment laws require employers to pay employees not less than minimum wage and pay overtime for work over a certain number of hours.
 Under federal law, employers who fail to properly compensate employees are liable to employees for double damages.1

-Below, our California wage and hour lawyers discuss the following frequently asked questions about minimum wage and overtime laws for California employees:
+Below, our California labor law attorneys discuss the following frequently asked questions about minimum wage and overtime laws for California employees:

 - 1. What are the damages for FLSA violations?